 Did You Know?

-[closing narration for "The Theatre"
+[closing narration for "Where the Dead Are"

 Quotation from the Bible, the Book of Ecclesiastes: "To everything, there is a season and a time for every purpose under Heaven.
 A time to be born, and a time to die."
 To which Dr. Ramsey might add, "And death will come, despite the misguided efforts of man to delay or prevent it, even in the Twilight Zone."